-According to the physicians' notes, all analyzed bites were legitimate (hazardous), often occupational, contrary to some previous reports [15, 16] and our suspicions.
-Illegitimate bites (by the snakes which are observed and provoked or irritated intentionally), although highly probable in natural surroundings, often are inflicted by captive, sometimes exotic species and can result in more severe envenomation compared to bites on laymen by autochthonous snakes [27, 28].
-Judging solely by the frequencies of bitten persons and locations of the bites in various environments/activities, we suppose that those engaged in some agricultural work either did not see the snakes or tried to remove them by hand hence significantly more bites to the upper extremities.
+According to the physicians' notes, all bites we analyzed were legitimate (hazardous), often occupational, contrary to some previous reports [15, 16] and our suspicions.
+Illegitimate bites (by the snakes which are observed in time but are provoked/irritated intentionally), although highly probable in natural surroundings, often are inflicted by captive, sometimes exotic species and can result in more severe envenomation compared to bites on laymen by autochthonous snakes [27, 28].
+Judging solely by the frequencies of bitten persons and locations of the bites in various environments/activities, we suppose that those engaged in some agricultural work either did not see the snakes or tried to remove them by hand hence significantly more bites to upper extremities.
 For the local people on a picnic, no conclusion could be made regarding their behaviour in contact with snakes.
 We presume that most of the tourists did not see the snakes and provoked them unintentionally.

 Figure 3B presents seasonal variations in the numbers of bites in our study and four other analyses [2, 8, 9, 10].
-In the 1960s in Užice, the most bites were recorded in June, but in our study as well as the one made in Priština, this occurred in July.
+In the 1960s in Užice, the most bites were recorded in June, but in our study and in Priština, this occurred in July.
 All studies showed variations in months and years with the highest numbers of bites: this can probably be attributed to differences in climate, but also in human activities.
 This is also consistent with the findings for Europe [7].